judas-christ/grunt-static2000/README.md

 #### options.templateAdapter
 Type: `String`
-Default value: `'static2000-jade'`
+Default value: `'jade'`

 The template adapter to use.
-For example [static2000-jade](https://github.com/judas-christ/static2000-jade) or [static2000-nunjucks](https://github.com/judas-christ/static2000-nunjucks).
-Please note that this adapter must be installed manually in addition to this plugin.
+Available options are `'jade'` and `'nunjucks'`.
+The template adapters are installed together with grunt-static2000.

 #### options.templates
 Type: `String`